 Just make sure to look at the instructions on the pie crust before you start!
 The one I used said to leave out at room temperature for 15 minutes before rolling out.

 My mom always uses Red Delicious.
 I chose to use Gala apples for mine.
 Either works!
-Other kinds will work too.
-Some people swear by Granny Smith apples for apple pies, but I always prefer to use red apples.
+Other kinds of apples will work too.
+Some people swear by Granny Smith apples or Golden Delicious apples for apple pies, but I always prefer to use red apples.

 What to serve with the Dutch apple pie